Simonithanvi3101/prop/README.md

 <img width="1094" alt="Screenshot 2023-09-15 at 00 55 04" src="https://github.com/Simonithanvi3101/prop/assets/85806856/5a2d09ff-ab26-4f27-9cf1-42cfb5732f7c">

+Use of Containers:
+1. Static Website Hosting: You can configure a container to host a static website.
+By placing HTML, CSS, JavaScript files, and other static assets within a container, you can use Azure Blob Storage to serve your website.
+This is a cost-effective way to host simple websites without the need for a traditional web server.

+2. Media and Content Storage: Websites often require hosting images, videos, downloadable files, and other media assets.
+Containers provide a convenient way to store and serve these assets.
+You can generate secure URLs (SAS tokens) to allow access to specific content within a container.

+3. Backup and Data Storage: Websites may need to store backups, logs, or other data.
+Containers can be used to organize and store this data securely.
+Azure Storage provides redundancy and backup options for data durability.

+4. File Uploads: If your website allows users to upload files (e.g., user avatars, documents), you can store these uploads in containers.
+You can implement access controls and validation to manage uploaded content.

-Further we import all the images, files and folder to the Container so if lost our data from the hardrive we can fetch it back from here.
+So we import all the images, files and folder to the Container so if lost our data from the hardrive we can fetch it back from here as mentioned above.
 <img width="1094" alt="Screenshot 2023-09-15 at 00 57 36" src="https://github.com/Simonithanvi3101/prop/assets/85806856/9cad7a91-5274-47ce-b9f0-ddccec9dc9b7">
 <img width="1094" alt="Screenshot 2023-09-15 at 00 57 56" src="https://github.com/Simonithanvi3101/prop/assets/85806856/89e73d71-330b-42f0-bc98-ed11464994e3">

-## Video Link
+## Video Explaination
 https://drive.google.com/file/d/1Z13mE1jmD22cHEGJ5nl1pSHtsttiy_7u/view?usp=sharing